First, you need to access the Vmware web interface.

 Keep in mind that the Vmware interface VMNIC1 needs to be connected to a switch port previously configured as a trunk.

-The Cisco switch port 40 was configured to allow the traffic of VLANS 1, 100 and 200.
+The switch port needs to be configured to allow the traffic of VLANS 100, 200.

 Any packet that arrives at the switch port without VLAN tags will be considered a member of the native VLAN.

 Congratulations!
-You have successfully configured a VLAN trunk between Vmware ESXi and a Cisco Switch.
+You have successfully configured a VLAN trunk on Vmware ESXi.